 By understanding the mechanisms by which these individuals face thermoregulatory dysfunction, we can progress the knowledge of how MS affects these individuals, and potentially develop pharmaceutical therapies or cooling strategies to help prevent putting these individuals at an increased risk for trademark heat-related aggravation of MS related symptomology (i.e., Uhthoff’s phenomenon).

 Applied Physiology and Wellness

 This work is licensed under a Creative Commons Attribution-Noncommercial 4.0 License

 Allen, Dustin R., "Thermoregulatory Dysfunction in Multiple Sclerosis" (2018).
-Department of Applied Physiology and Wellness Theses and Dissertations.
+Applied Physiology and Wellness Theses and Dissertations.
 1.